How to use our website

 If you're a rep, the website should recognise this when you log in, and will display the word 'representative' in the login status box.
 If you're a rep but you don't see this, your branch may not have notified our membership department that you're a rep - ask them to contact the membership department as soon as possible.
 Your rep status needs to be logged on your membership record - as well as controlling your level of access to the website, it ensures you receive key correspondence such as our reps' magazine, Report.

-For all other Prospect members there are two stages to the registration ('first-time login') system.
+For all Prospect members except long-standing ALAE members: there are two stages to the registration ('first-time login') system.

 Stage 1: enter your surname, membership number and home postcode.
 The website will look for a match for all three fields on our membership database.